 In this article, I’ll cover the most common responsibilities that parents expect of their babysitters and how your duties may change depending on the job requirements.

 This is the most important responsibility, and it’s always required.
 That’s why it’s number one!

 Make sure children are safe at home and while ‘out and about.’
 It’s vital.
 Parents expect that children will be under the watchful eye of the sitter at all times.

 If you need to step away from the child to make lunch or prepare a bath (how this is done, of course, depends upon their age), make sure the child is in safe surroundings and check on them regularly.
 You can also use a baby monitor if the family has one available.

 It’s really important that you get along with the kids you’re caring for, and the only way to find out is to meet them.

-Parents will often expect a new babysitter to come for a short visit or even do a paid trial run to see how things feel first.
+Parents will often expect a new babysitter to come for a short visit or even do a paid trial run to see how things feel at the beginning.
 This is a perfect opportunity for you to create a good first impression with the kids and the parents.

-Make sure to dress appropriately for working with kids, be friendly and approachable, and don’t be afraid to ask a few questions, so the parents know you’re genuinely interested in their child and want to provide the best care possible.
+Make sure to dress appropriately for working with kids.
+When you arrive, be friendly and approachable, and don’t be afraid to ask a few questions, so the parents will know you’re genuinely interested in their child and want to provide the best care possible.

-This is also a good time to learn the child’s routine, discuss their habits and agree on a list of job responsibilities, such as food preparation, bathing, laundry, etc.
+This is also a good time to learn the child’s routine, discuss their habits, and agree on a list of job responsibilities, such as food preparation, bathing, laundry, bedtime, etc.

 This one is often forgotten.